 “It’s just two different crews but we’re definitely just one team – that’s definitely something in the reserves that you learn and it’s something I’ve really brought through into being in the Blue Boat.”

 Dodds, who is studying for a DPhil in Interdisciplinary Biosciences at Hertford College, said Kingston played a huge role in her love of rowing and admitted it was the place that really set her up for her career in the sport.

 “I learned to row at Kingston, we had the option between a couple of sports and rowing seemed like a good opportunity because not that many places could do it back then,” she said.

 “It was during the summer so it seemed like a nice thing to do and a good way to get fit.

 “Kingston totally started my journey.
 They took me from being a total beginner to being good enough to start with Oxford Women because I went straight into OWBC from Kingston Grammar so they really spring boarded me into being able to do this.”

 The women’s Boat Race takes place at 2.13pm on Sundaywith the men’s afterwards at 3.10pm.

-- 10000The Conservative Party has been accused of Islamophobia, racism and discrimination by a departing council candidate.
+- 10000Accusations of Islamophobia, racism and discrimination have been thrown at the Conservative Party by a departing council candidate.
 Brothers Amir and Ali Sadjady cancelled their party memberships last week amid claims of bullying and emotional blackmail.
-Amir Sadjady, 41, who resigned from his position of Deputy Chair for Hammersmith Conservatives, also claimed…
+Amir Sadjady, 41, who resigned from his position of deputy chair for Hammersmith Conservatives,…

 - 10000A dazzling fifteen metre mosaic was unveiled in Malden Manor on Saturday.
 More than 1,000 volunteers contributed to the nature-themed artwork, which is located under a bridge by the Hogsmill River.
 Representatives from the Save the World Club (SWC), the charity which organised the mosaic, said it has transformed a…